Family Dentistry Mt. Pleasant, MI

 How important are primary teeth?

 Primary or “baby” teeth help children speak and chew and also help to form a path for permanent future teeth.
-Primary teeth need to be taken care of because cavities and infections can be painful and can lead to serious health problems, especially in the future.
+Primary teeth need to be taken care of because cavities and infections can be painful and lead to serious health problems, especially in the future.

 How do you care for primary teeth?